Training safely with Camden Kempo

 - Tie up long hair, remove any jewelry and keep your nails short.
 This prevents you from harming a partner by accidentally scratching them, or getting tangled when we practice grappling!

+Did you know that – One in five LGBTQIA+ young people (18 to 24) experienced discrimination while exercising at a fitness club or at a sports group?
+Or that 3 in 10 trans people have been discriminated against while exercising at a fitness club or taking part in group sports (Stonewall).
 We are a proud LGBTQIA+ club and will always strive to welcome everyone through our online and real doors!
 We will continue in our efforts to get fit and practice self-defense and mindfulness together.

 Inclusivity at Camden Kempo